MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/configure-w32ime-against-huge-time-offset.md

 > [!NOTE]
 > We recommend that you use the Global Policy object Editor to deploy these settings.
 For more information about the Windows Time service in a Windows Server 2012-based forest, see [Windows Time Service (W32Time)](/windows-server/networking/windows-time-service/windows-time-service-top).

 The default Windows Time service parameter values that are defined in the Group Policy object (GPO) may not match the default values that are defined in the registry of Windows Server 2012-based domain controllers.
 When you deploy MaxPosPhaseCorrection and MaxNegPhaseCorrection values to Windows Server 2012 domain controllers by using a GPO, make sure that the GPO isn't changing the values of other Windows Time service parameters in the registry.
 Other Windows Time service parameter values may also have to be changed in the GPO to match the default registry values in the domain controllers.

-## All versions of Windows 2012 and above
+## All editions of Windows Server 2012 and later versions of Windows

 Domain servers